An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Introduction

-In this Section, we provide an overview of previous works related to motion planning infeasibility.
+In Sections~\ref{sec:rel1} to~\ref{sec:rel3}, we provide an overview of previous works related to motion planning infeasibility.
 These works are classified based on the different strategies employed to establish the non-existence of a feasible path.
+In Section~\ref{sec:compare}, we highlight how our approach differs from these methods in terms of computational cost and scalability.